Healthy Eating: Nutritional Value of Potassium

 What nutrient comes to mind when you hear the word “banana?”
 That’s right, potassium.
 Banana is a worldwide example of potassium, but what if you could discover more?
 Hold on to your seats because you’re about to go bananas with what you’re about to read.

-Potassium is the ion or salt in the blood or other bodily fluid that literally carries a charge to keep you energized.
+This nutrient is the ion or salt in the blood or other bodily fluid that literally carries a charge to keep you energized.
 The recommended daily intake of potassium (K) is 4700mg.
 Relax your eyebrows!
-This may seem like a lot, but potassium is abundant in plenty of unprocessed foods.
+This may seem like a lot, but this nutrient is abundant in plenty of unprocessed foods.

 Why Bananas, Though?